istvanp/CakePHP-AppDecorator/README.md

 ## Basic Usage

 ### Schema
-For all the following example we assume that the `users` table contains only the following structure:
+For all the examples below we assume that the `users` table contains only the following structure:

 | field | type    |
 |-------|---------|